 Table 2.
-Declining terrestrial bird species whose conservation requirements are likely to be met by the priority coarse-filters identified in this assessment, and those whose requirements are unlikely to be met by the priority coarse-filters (and will require the identification of species-specific conservation requirements).
-Note those species that are associated with higher rainfall gum woodlands whose decline may also be associated with the ecosystems they are commonly associated with (i.e. a potential additional coarse-filter).
+Declining terrestrial bird species included in this assessment, whose conservation requirements are likely to be met by the priority coarse-filters, and those whose requirements are unlikely to be met by the priority coarse-filters (and will require the identification of species-specific conservation requirements).
+Note those species that are associated with higher rainfall gum woodlands (ERGs 3, 4 and 6) whose decline is associated with a subset of the ecosystems covered by the grassy ecosystem coarse filter.